kosmonautdnb/WatcomGL/README.md

 ## Simple OpenGL "Emulator"

-not finished but it works already.
+not finished yet, but it already works.
 Just link GLIMPL.CPP and include GL.H.

-Current hot issues: Nearplane clipping and barycentric coordinates causing polygon edges to be calculated wrongly.
+Current hot topics: Nearplane clipping and barycentric coordinates cause polygon edges to be calculated incorrectly.

+Currently you can just paint all the usual and normal OpenGL stuff.
+Maybe the lighting is calculated incorrectly too.